jamesknelson/govern/packages/govern/docs/Design Notes.md

 While `map`, `flatMap`, etc. could be methods of Element, I won't add them initially, as they'd be missing from elements created with React.createElement.
+However, this makes it impossible to chain `flatMap` calls from a store.
+If this turns out to be a problem, elements can have `map` and `flatMap` added to them at a later date.